Hilda Ericsson: Early life, marriage and family

 Hilda Ericsson was born the only child of Carolina Margaretha Nilsson and Peter Simon Simonsson, a saddler appointed to the Royal Stables.
 When she met Lars Magnus Ericsson, she was 17 years old and he was almost 31.
 Her father had called him to their home to repair an organ.

-They married one year later in 1878, after she had turned 18, and they had four children together: Johan (1879-1881), Gustaf (1880-1965), Anna (1881-1967) and Lars Magnus Jr. "Lalle" (1892-1921).
-When her daughter Anna was only six weeks old, her eldest son John died from pulmonary oedema.
-The couple also lost their son Lalle at a young age to tuberculosis, although Hilda made numerous trips with him over many years in the hope of curing him.
+They married one year later in 1878, after she had turned 18, and they had four children together: Johan (1879–1881), Gustaf (1880–1965), Anna (1881–1967) and Lars Magnus Jr. "Lalle" (1892–1921).
+When her daughter Anna was only six weeks old, her eldest son Johan died from pulmonary oedema.
+The couple also lost their son Lalle as a young adult due to tuberculosis, although Hilda made numerous trips with him over many years in the hope of curing him.

 Telephones and business

 In the same year as their wedding, Lars Magnus Ericsson and Carl Johan Andersson, one of his former colleagues, founded a mechanical workshop for repairing telephones, the L.M.
 Ericsson & Co.
 Mekaniska Verkstad.
 It was located in Drottninggatan in Stockholm.

 During the infancy of their children and her pregnancies, Hilda Ericsson was involved in testing new products and in developing their own telephones - a new invention at that time.
 As she had a better education than her husband, she was responsible for finances, clients and managed deliveries.

 As the company grew, more employees were hired.
 At that time, winding of electromagnetic coils with satin-coated copper wire was considered women's work.
 Hence, a third of the workforce was female in 1881.
 It was Hilda Ericsson who was responsible for the company's female employees.

 She also took over management of the growing company when her husband was traveling, for example, when he was at the International Exposition of Electricity in Paris in 1881.

 Although her contribution to the company's success is traceable through the vast correspondence she had with her husband, she was not credited during her lifetime.
 On the contrary: after the opening of the large factory in Tulegatan and the production of the 20,000th telephone, all employees were portrayed to commemorate the event, but there was no mention of Hilda Ericsson and no photographs.